Stone Temple Pilots: 1985–1992: Formation and early years as Mighty Joe Young

-In 1985, Scott Weiland and his friends in their band Soi Disant—guitarist Corey Hicock and drummer David Allin—first encountered Robert DeLeo playing live at various gigs, deciding to track him down after witnessing his shows.
-Weiland, DeLeo, Hicock and Allin would eventually form a band called Swing.
+In 1985, Scott Weiland and his friends in their band Soi-Disant — guitarist Corey Hickok and drummer David Allin — first encountered Robert DeLeo playing live at various gigs, deciding to track him down after witnessing his shows.
+Weiland, DeLeo, Hickok and Allin would eventually form a band called Swing.
 Allin left after a few years.
 The remaining members saw drummer Eric Kretz play in a Long Beach club and convinced him to join them.
-Guitarist Hicock eventually left the band in 1989; in need of a replacement and auditioning many guitarists, Robert suggested his older brother, Dean.
+Guitarist Hickok eventually left the band in 1989; in need of a replacement and auditioning many guitarists, Robert suggested his older brother, Dean.
 At the time, Dean was a successful businessman who had left behind his previous musical career but still played guitar as a hobby.
 The band managed to convince Dean to play for Swing, completing the original lineup.
 Shortly afterwards, the band changed its name to Mighty Joe Young.
 They recorded a demo tape around 1990.
 The Mighty Joe Young demo features tracks that would go on to be re-recorded for the band's first studio album, as well as some musical styles that would not be featured on any of the band's studio albums, such as funk and yodeling.

 Mighty Joe Young played several gigs in the San Diego area, building up a fanbase.
 Their first show was supporting Henry Rollins at the Whisky a Go Go in West Hollywood.
 The group then began to work on their debut album with Brendan O'Brien.
 During the recording, they received a call from their lawyer who informed them that there was a bluesman who had already claimed the name Mighty Joe Young.
 Inspired by the STP Motor Oil stickers that the band members were fans of in their youth, various ideas on the initials "STP" were shared by the band before they settled on the name "Stone Temple Pilots".